-How to Serve Rivesaltes: This Rivesaltes is a fortified wine made in the old ambré style rarely produced today.
-The wine is oxidized which means that it will not change in character after being opened.
-This allows one to enjoy it slowly over the course of weeks or months.
+How to Serve Rivesaltes: The Rancy Rivesaltes Ambré is a fortified wine made in the s style rarely produced today.
+The wine is oxidized which means that it will not spoil after being opened.
+This allows for the wine to be enjoyed, slowly over the course of weeks, or even months.
 This versatile wine is best served at room temperature to fully appreciate the intense, complex aromas that develop in the glass.
 It can be served as an aperitif with nuts, olives, and a variety of hors d'oeuvres.
 As a desert wine it goes very well with bread pudding, dates, figs, spice cake, pumpkin pie, or on its own as an after dinner drink.
 It is truly a delightful experience that captures the warmth and spice of the South of France.